All-American Girl (TV series): Conception

+Broadcast

+All-American Girl premiered on ABC on September 14, 1994, airing at 9:30pm after Home Improvement.
+Thereafter, it aired on the network's Wednesday night comedy block at 8:30pm as the lead-in for Roseanne and Ellen.
+The premiere episode drew in 16.8 million U.S. viewers, helping the network to a consecutive ratings victory for that week.
+After its premiere, ratings dropped substantially.

 Themes

+Cultural and generational differences

+The Kim family is intended to be portrayed as a typical Asian American family, and a recurring concept is the clash of values between the more Americanized Margaret and her traditional parents.
+Among the values and expectations thought to be typical of Asian American culture that are exhibited by the Kim parents include obedience and respect for elders, a high regard of education and success, and placing the most importance on the eldest son.

 Femininity

 In All-American Girl, Margaret Kim comes across as a typical college-age girl with somewhat of a rebellious streak, much to the chagrin of her very no-nonsense mother.
 She has an edgy sense of style, wearing short dresses, leather outfits, and following the trends of the average American girl from the 1990s.
 She wears different clothes, speaks in a higher register, laughs daintily behind her hand, and comes across as very polite—a significant contrast from her typically brash character.
-She manipulates her femininity to get what she wants, but this inevitably backfires when she is rejected for not maintaining this desired trait.
+She manipulates her femininity to get what she wants, but this inevitably backfires when she is rejected for not maintaining this desired on trait.

-This issue of desirable female traits unfortunately played a part in the production decisions behind the show.
-Producers told Cho to lose weight, resulting in her drastic weight loss of 30 pounds in two weeks, which had major health implications that still follow her today.
-Furthermore, because of the environment of the network, Cho states: "I didn't have these attributes that they think of when they think of like a female star of a show.
+This issue of desirable female traits played a part in the production decisions behind the show.
+Producers told Cho to lose weight, resulting in her drastic weight loss of 30 pounds in two weeks and leaving lasting health complications.
+Said Cho, "I didn't have these attributes that [producers] think of when they think of like a female star of a show.
 You know, I wasn't thin [and] I wasn't white".